 Constructed in 2011 as an upgraded replacement facility, this station protects the rapidly expanding southern portions of Lexington.
-Referred to as Fire Station #2, the Hargrave Road station district covers the southern part of the city limits and is home to Engine 2.
+Referred to as Fire Station #2, the Hargrave Road station district covers the southern part of the city limits.
 Included in the first due territory are a variety of single and multi family occupancies, shopping centers, Lexington Business Center industrial park, Lexington Medical Center hospital, as well as the Davidson County Airport.
 The Interstate 85 corridor also runs through the district.
-The station also houses Engine 6 an unmanned reserve truck.
+The station houses Truck 2, Engine 4 and Engine 8.

 Northside Fire Station #3

 Lexington’s third fire station was constructed in 1975 to cover the northern portions of the city.
 Fire Station #3 serves a territory consisting primarily of small business and residential occupancies including the north side area and the historic Erlanger Mills neighborhood, as well as diverse properties such as Childress Vineyards winery complex and Parkdale Mills, Lexington’s only remaining textile mill.
-Additionally, US Highway 64 and Business 85 bisect the district and the proposed Interstate 185 (currently US Highway 52) will run through portions of the district.
-The station houses Engine 3 and two unmanned reserve trucks: Engines 4 and 5.
+Additionally, US Highway 64 and Business 85 bisect the district and the proposed Interstate 285 (currently US Highway 52) will run through portions of the district.
+The station houses Engine 3 and Engine 7.